solid/authorization-panel/proposals/evaluation/uc-1-resource-access.md

   acp:agent ex:Alice .
 ```

-Note: `acp:access` points to policies applied to the access control, which means the permissions applied to an access control are granular, in other words, could for example be read-only.
+Note: `acp:access` points to policies applied to the access control, which means the permissions applied to an access control are granular; in other words, could be read-only, for example.

 ### WAC